florianb/figma-semantic-versioning/README.md

 As you can see the actual version of the node appears twice, so you might be tempted to use the versions extracted from the node names (which would allow you to use the "cheaper" `GET file` endpoint).
 But be aware the authorative "version" is the one stored in the `sharedPluginData` section.

 The reason is the user might have renamed the Node changing or removing the version.
 And there is no way to track this change without the stored plugin data.

+## Contribute

+Thank you for reading so far, any help is welcome.
+May it be constructive feedback or a Pull Request.
+We are happy to hear from you.

 ---